Grand title of the emperor of Austria: Princely Count of Habsburg

 Habsburg was the original seat of the House of Habsburg.

 Princely Count of Tyrol

 Duke Rudolf IV of Austria acquired the County of Tyrol in 1363.

 Princely Count of Kyburg

 Rudolf I of Germany claimed the County of Kyburg when its ruling dynasty went extinct.
 A brief period of rule by the city of Zürich became permanent from 1452 when it was used as collateral for a loan the Habsburgs never repaid; they continued to use the title despite no longer being in possession of the land.

 Princely Count of Gorizia and Gradisca

 The Habsburgs acquired the County of Gorizia (German Görz) in 1500.
 In 1647, the nearby town of Gradisca and the surrounding area on the right bank of the Isonzo river was elevated to an immediate status and given to the Eggenberg family as a principality.
-After its extinction in 1754, it was again merged with Gorizia as the Princely County of Gorizia and Gradisca.
+After their extinction in 1754, it was again merged with Gorizia as the Princely County of Gorizia and Gradisca.